Ariana Grande's net worth, career and expensive things she owns

 Ariana Grande’s net worth

 The American singer, songwriter and actress was named the highest-paid female music celebrity when she ranked 17th on the 2020 Forbes Celebrity 100 list.
-According to Celebrity Net Worth, Ariana Grande’s net worth till April 2023 stands at USD 240 million.
+According to Celebrity Net Worth, Ariana Grande’s net worth till April 2023 stands at USD 240 million (INR 1,963 crore approx.).
 A long list of high-grossing studio albums, sold-out world tours, lucrative brand endorsements and a successful business venture adds to the soaring net worth of the “Into You” star.

 Ariana Grande’s music career big break

-Grande’s commercial musical success came at a time when she ended her Nickelodeon run where she reportedly pocketed USD 9,000 per episode of Victorious.
+Grande’s commercial musical success came at a time when she ended her Nickelodeon run where she reportedly pocketed USD 9,000 (over INR 7 lakh approx.) per episode of Victorious.
 And, Grande appeared in 57 of those episodes between 2010 and 2013.
-She also made around USD 7,500 from the show’s music and her total earnings from the shows reportedly stand at around USD 513,000.
+She also made around USD 7,500 (over INR 6 lakh approx.) from the show’s music and her total earnings from the shows reportedly stand at around USD 513,000 (over INR 4 lakh approx.).

 More albums, tours and Coachella